 A power steering fluid leak is not as serious as an oil leak or brake fluid leak.
 However, it is worth looking investigating so as to avoid becoming stranded with no power steering or a busted power steering pump.

-A power steering leak can be caused by a number of reasons such as a leaking power steering pump, a cracked power steering hose or a faulty steering rack.
+A power steering fluid leak can be triggered by a leaking power steering pump, a cracked power steering hose or a faulty steering rack.

 In this article, I'll explain how a hydraulic power steering system works, the most common places it can leak and how to fix them.

 What Causes A power steering Fluid leak?

 A leak from the power steering system is not that uncommon, especially in older vehicles.
 In many cases, a power steering fluid leak will be caused by age related corrosion and wear to the system.